exhuma/python-course-basic/slides/index.rst

   * Bytes almost always come "from the outside world" (hard-disk, network, …)
   * Strings are almost always meant to be read by a human (bytes not so much).
-  * Bytes can only be "decoded" from strings
+  * Bytes can only be "decoded" into strings
   * Strings can only be "encoded" into bytes